Synchronisation Channel

 }

-Please read Environment-Setup and API for details about how to setup a client programming environment.
+For more information about the API please read Environment-Setup and API for details about how to setup a client programming environment.

 Next